RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/2_advanced_tutorial/index.en.md

 Add two stepjobTask components here.

-You have two components, sjTask0 and sjTask1.
-Create an empty file named __run.sh__ for each component.
-Must be specified in the __script__ property.
+Because you have two components, sjTask0 and sjTask1, create an empty file named __run.sh__ for each component and specify it in the __script__ property.

 ![img](./img/property_stepjobTask.png "stepjobtask Properties")